-Where possible, replace cling film in your kitchen with these brilliant beeswax wraps.
+Where possible, replace cling film in your kitchen with beeswax wraps.
 Not only are they reusable and biodegradable, the beeswax in the paper also has useful antibacterial and anti-fungal properties.They will also look gorgeous in your fridge, and smell divine.
 They also make ideal gifts for friend and family.

 Many health food shops offer refillable washing up liquid and washing powder by ranges such as Ecover and Faith in Nature.
 This means you can reuse the existing bottles and when empty, simply take them along to be refilled along next time you go shopping.
 Alternatively, rather than disposing of your empty plastic bottles, buy soap in bulk online then simply decant the product into glass mason jars.
 This is also a much more economical way to shop.
 We love Dr Bronner’s Castile Soap which can be used for just about anything and everything in the home.

 Choose wooden washing up brushes and vegetable brushes rather than plastic ones.
 Not only do they look great, but are also much kinder to both you and the environment.

 - Take care when choosing your sanitary products carefully as many of the big brand names are not only wrapped in plastic, but the products themselves contain plastic.
 For plastic-free tampons & sanitary pads we love the fab TOTM range, 100% biodegradeable organic cotton tampons, free from chemical pesticides, fertilisers, chlorine or perfume.